-Valley Oak Credit Union was the first credit union to join as a REEL lender, submitting their application in June 2015-nearly a year before the residential program started.
+Valley Oak Credit Union was the first credit union to join as a REEL lender, submitting its application in June 2015-nearly a year before the residential program started.
 Valley Oak has 7,300 members and serves Tulare and Madera counties.

-Valley Oak is a Low-Income Designated credit union and serves borrowers with credit scores starting at 580.
-Over the life of the program Valley Oak has enrolled 3 loans.
+Valley Oak is a Low-Income Designated credit union12 and serves borrowers with credit scores starting at 580.
+Over the life of the program Valley Oak has enrolled 4 loans, with one enrolled loan in Q4 2018.

-Matadors Community Credit Union is one of two statewide REEL lenders, meaning that they can offer loans to eligible customers anywhere in the state.
+Matadors Community Credit Union is one of two statewide REEL lenders, meaning that it can offer loans to eligible customers anywhere in the state.
 Matadors has nearly 20,000 members and became a REEL lender in March 2016.

-Matadors serves borrowers with credit scores starting at 640.
-They enrolled 19 REEL loans during Q3, and a total of 63 loans since the program began.
+Matadors lowered its minimum credit score to 580 in Q4.
+It enrolled 22 REEL loans during Q4, for a total of 85 loans since the program began.

 Desert Valleys has just over 4,000 members and serves customers in portions of Kern, Inyo, and San Bernardino counties.
-They are a Low-Income Designated credit union and have been a REEL lender since August 2016.
+It is a Low-Income Designated credit union and has been a REEL lender since August 2016.

 Desert Valleys serves borrowers with credit scores starting at 580.
-Desert Valleys enrolled 2 loans during Q3 and a total of 11 loans since the program began.
+Desert Valleys enrolled 1 loan during Q4 and a total of 12 loans since the program began.

-California Coast Credit Union is the second of two REEL, statewide lenders.
+California Coast Credit Union is the second of two REEL statewide lenders.
 Joining the REEL program in September 2016, "Cal Coast" has over 173,000 members.

 Cal Coast serves borrowers with credit scores starting at 600.
-During Q3, they enrolled 56 loans and a total of 193 loans since they became a REEL lender.
+During Q4, it enrolled 30 loans for a total of 223 loans since becoming a REEL lender.

-Eagle Community Credit Union is one of the first of three REEL lenders to join the program as a result of CAEATFA's Q1, 2018 lender outreach.
-Serving Orange County residents, Eagle has just over 20,000 members.
-Eagle opted-in to the Credit-Challenged facility by demonstrating additional benefits to credit-challenged borrowers, a new opportunity made available in
+Eagle Community Credit Union serves Orange County residents.
+Eagle has just over 20,000 members.
+Eagle opted in to the Credit-Challenged facility by demonstrating additional benefits to credit-challenged borrowers, a new opportunity made available in September 2018 when the REEL regulations were modified.
+As a result, Eagle, and other REEL lenders who opt in to the

-September 2018, when the REEL regulations were modified.
-As a result, Eagle, and other REEL lenders who opt-in to the Credit-Challenged program, receive the 20% credit enhancement for lending to borrowers with credit scores less than 640.
+Credit-Challenged program receive the 20% credit enhancement for lending to borrowers with credit scores of less than 640.

 Under the REEL program, Eagle serves borrowers with credit scores starting at 580.
-They enrolled their first two REEL loans during Q3.
+It enrolled 3 loans in Q4 2018, for a total of 5 in the program.

-&lt;sup>16 A designation made by the National Credit Union Administration.
+12 A designation made by the National Credit Union Administration.
 A federal credit union can receive a Low-Income Designation (LID) when a majority of its membership qualify as Low-Income Members.

-As their name implies, Pasadena Service Federal Credit Union serves members in and around the City of Pasadena as well as federal employees statewide.
+As the name implies, Pasadena Service Federal Credit Union serves members in and around the City of Pasadena as well as federal employees statewide.
 With over 11,000 members, Pasadena Service Federal is a REEL credit union with a Low-Income Designation.

-Pasadena opted-in to the REEL Credit-Challenged facility, and accepts applications from customers with credit scores starting at 600.
-In Q3, Pasadena enrolled their first REEL loan.
+Pasadena opted in to the REEL Credit-Challenged facility, and accepts applications from customers with credit scores starting at 600.
+Pasadena enrolled its first loan in Q3 2018, and at the end of Q4 2018 has one loan enrolled with the program.

-First U.S. Community Credit Union was the most recent REEL lender to join the program, submitting their initial lender application in June, 2018.
-First U.S. serves 12 Northern CA counties, including Sacramento, Placer, Nevada, El Dorado, Amador, Yuba, Yolo, Sutter, San
+First U.S. Community Credit Union was the most recent REEL lender to join the program, submitting its initial lender application in June 2018.
+First U.S. serves 12 Northern CA counties, including Sacramento, Placer, Nevada, El Dorado, Amador, Yuba, Yolo, Sutter, San Joaquin,

-Joaquin, Solano, Sierra and Contra Costa.
+Solano, Sierra and Contra Costa.

-Serving 25,000 members, First U.S. opted-in to the REEL Credit-Challenged facility and considers borrowers with credit scores starting at 600.
-First U.S. enrolled their first REEL loan during Q3.
+Serving 25,000 members, First U.S. opted in to the REEL Credit-Challenged facility and considers borrowers with credit scores starting at 600.
+First U.S. enrolled 7 loans in Q4, for a total of 89 in the program.